Logo

 Secure Tunnel Manager can be downloaded from the link below.
-It is a software package that can be installed on a Windows machine.
-It will need to run 24/7, so ensure the system being used is stable and meets these minimum specifications:
+It is a software package that can be installed on a Windows, Linux or Arm based devices.
+It will need to run 24/7, so ensure the system being used is stable and meets minimum specifications.

 Minimum Hardware Requirements